vLecaBR/sales-website-model/README.md

 ### 📄 License

-This project is licensed under the MIT License.
-See the `LICENSE` file for details.
+This project was developed for educational purposes and portfolio use.
+Please contact us if you would like to use it.